discrete-notes/discrete-notes.github.io/_posts/2020-04-20-network-decomposition-3-centralized.md

-We could try to show that we can choose the centers in a smart way to avoid this behavior, but it wouldn't help much with the distributed construction that follows, as such smart choice could require a large view of the graph.
+We could try to show that we can choose the centers in a smart way to avoid this behavior, but it wouldn't help much with the distributed construction that follows, as such a smart choice could require a large view of the graph.
 Instead we control the size of the balls.

 ## Growing a ball